emproof-com/nyxstone/README.md

 - Supports the configuration of architecture-specific target features such as various Instruction Set Architecture (ISA) extensions or hardware features.
 For a comprehensive list of features for each architecture, refer to `llc -march=ARCH -mattr=help`.

 > [!NOTE]
-> Nyxstone was mainly developed and tested for x86_64 and ARM thumb.
-While we are fairly certain to generate correct
-> assembly as well as errors for these architectures, other architectures only work as good as their respective LLVM
-> backends.
+> Disclaimer: Nyxstone has been primarily developed and tested on x86_64, AArch64 and ARM architectures.
+We have a high degree of confidence in its ability to accurately generate assembly and identify errors for these platforms.
+For other architectures, Nyxstone's effectiveness is dependent on the reliability and performance of their respective LLVM backends.

 ## Using Nyxstone